Big Data Platform

 If you know where to find your winutils.exe file and you want to use it, select the Define the Hadoop home directory check box and enter the directory where your winutils.exe is stored.

-Otherwise, leave the Define the Hadoop home directory check box clear, the Studio generates one by itself and automatically uses it for this Job.
+Otherwise, leave the Define the Hadoop home directory check box clear, Talend Studio generates one by itself and automatically uses it for this Job.

 Enter the basic configuration information:

-Use local timezone Select this check box to let Spark use the local timezone provided by the system.Note:
+Parameter Usage Use local timezone Select this check box to let Spark use the local time zone provided by the system.Note:

 Use dataset API in migrated components Select this check box to let the components use Dataset (DS) API instead of Resilient Distributed Dataset (RDD) API: